snyk-scm-platform-test/e2e-force-fail-open/README.md

 - 100% of the addresses in `6343 Rotkreuz` belongs to the municipality Risch;
 - 100% of the addresses in `6343 Risch` also belongs to the municipality Risch.

+This application

-This application expects the user to input a postcode.
-The system processes the user input and its corresponding addresses and municipalities are shown in two different fields.
+This application expects the user to input a postcode and then the system and the system list the corresponding locations and municipalities.

-Using the postcodes mentioned above as an example, if the user insert `8806` postcode the field `location` in the application would be prefilled with `Bäch SZ` and a dropdown with multiple options (`Freienbach` and `Wollerau`) will be available in the municipality field.
+Using the postcodes mentioned above as an example, if the user inserts `8806` postcode, `Bäch SZ` and a dropdown with options `Freienbach` and `Wollerau` will be displayed in the `location` and `municipalities` respectively.

 ## Addresses data